datanav/docs/terms.rst

 Services at SESAMS's own expense.
 SESAM may choose to replace the Services or functionality therein instead of performing a correction.
-If SESAM does not solve the verified errors according to the time-limits agreed in Appendix 1 section 2.3, or does not replace the Service within a reasonable time, the Customer may cancel their subscription to that particular service in accordance with the terms in section 11.
+If SESAM does not solve the verified errors according to the time-limits agreed in *Description of the Services* section 2.3, or does not replace the Service within a reasonable time, the Customer may cancel their subscription to that particular service in accordance with the terms in section 11.
 The Customer may not set forth any other claims due to defects or errors in